Posted on

 Then it is good to progress to kits that also allow creativity as by changing things up and making their own version, students will be taking this to the next level.
 Many of these include the ability to program the robot.

 My son had the Lego Mindstorms set.
 This now uses Scratch as the default programming language.
+Lego no longer makes Mindstorms, but the replacement is called Boost, and you can find it here.

 Make a Robot from Scratch